snowflakedb/SnowAlert/docs/connectors/github_webhooks_s3.md

 GitHub allows Organization or Repository admins to set up webhooks for delivery to endpoints.
 [Webhooks](https://developer.github.com/v3/activity/events/types/) can be triggered when

-- a new commit is pushed
+- a new commit is pushed,
 - a branch is deleted,
 - a deploy key is added/removed from a repository,
 - a new download is created in GitHub,